Rotation in a web based design canvas

 }

-center: [x,y] coordinate for the element’s centre pointcorners: Four corner coordinates in the specific order of — Top-left, Top-right, Bottom-right, Bottom-leftedges: Four edge definitions in this specific order — North, East, South, West, each including the start and end points, the distance between them, and their midpoint
+center— the [x, y] coordinate of the element's centre pointcorners— four corner coordinates, in the order top-left, top-right, bottom-right, bottom-leftedges— four edge definitions (north, east, south, west), each with start and end points, the distance between them, and their midpoint

 Integration